 For a plan with no after-tax contributions, even though the value of the account may have decreased, there is no loss for reporting purposes.
 Therefore, if there are no employer securities distributed, show the actual cash and/or FMV of property distributed in boxes 1 and 2a, and make no entry in box 5.
 If only employer securities are distributed, show the FMV of the securities in boxes 1 and 2a and make no entry in box 5 or 6.
-If both employer securities and cash or other property are distributed, show the actual cash and/or FMV of the property are distributed, show the actual cash and/or FMV of the property are less any NUA on employer securities in box 2a, no entry in box 5, and any NUA in box 6.
+If both employer securities and cash or other property are distributed, show the actual cash and/or FMV of the property are distributed, show the actual cash and/or FMV of the property (including employer securities) distributed in box 1, the gross less any NUA on employer securities in box 2a, no entry in box 5, and any NUA in box 6.